 House Bill 831 also changes the amount of the fee to be retained by authorized license agents from the sale of Recreational Commercial Gear License (RCGL).
 Currently, agents are authorized to charge \$1.00 in addition to the NC resident license fee of \$35.00.
 The Division of Marine Fisheries retains the entire \$35.00 license fee.
 The bill changes this practice to reimburse the agent six percent (6%) of the \$35.00 license fee or \$2.10 per license sold, thereby reducing the amount of revenue going to the Division.
 In 2002, agents sold a total of 5,321 RCGLs.
 Assuming that roughly the same number of licenses will be sold in subsequent years, the Division will lose \$11,174 in RCGL revenues annually.
-Losses for the last six months of FY 2003-04 are estimated to be one-half of the annual amount.
+Losses for the last four months of FY 2004-05 are adjusted appropriately.